International Program in Design and Architecture (INDA) Summer student design construction project. BAN HIN WUA SCHOOL. Ranong, Thailand. Summer 2018

 Structural engineer: Dr Wissawa Chakpaisarn, Meinhardt Engineers

-Kind thanks to Phra Khanong District Authority
+Kind thanks to Phra Khanong District Authority for providing the site

 INDA student design construction.
 STUDIOCOUSTICS.
 Bangkok.
 Summer 2021